 2. Social and medical information

-Obtain your social and medical records (previously known as Prescribed Information) regarding your adoption from the Adoption Information Unit (AIU) at the Department of Family and Community Services: www.facs.nsw.gov.au/families/adoption/finding-info/social-and-medica.
+Obtain your social and medical records (previously known as Prescribed Information) regarding your adoption from the Adoption Information Unit (AIU) at the Department of Communities and Justice: www.facs.nsw.gov.au/families/adoption/finding-info/social-and-medica.

 3. Carry out your own searches